 With the service figured out, we needed a good solution for a modem/router.
 You can use individual hot spots, but we wanted a more powerful device and settled on a Cradlepoint AER1600 router after trying several alternatives.

 The AER1600 router has a modular modem port, and we upgraded from the original CAT6 modem to a Cat18 modem, keeping the Cat6 as a backup.
 Cat18 is the latest modem technology with the most bands and available performance – having access to more bands means having an edge when struggling to find signal.

 The modem supports dual SIMs with automatic carrier selection, so the same device is used for both AT&T and Verizon, and the router uses some user-defined health-check criteria to choose which carrier to use.

 It also has a WAN port, that you can configure it to prefer, if the connection passes specific health tests.
 We use that to preference Starlink over 4G/LTE, when it is available.

 For low-signal locations, where we can’t get usable signal with antennas alone, we use a cell phone booster.
 The model we have is a weBoost Drive 4G-X, with external antennas.
 We often find ourselves in situations where we can use our mast-mounted antennas for Internet access and achieve much better speeds than with the weBoost, but need to use the weBoost to make calls.
 Other times, the weBoost is our last resort and the only way to reach the Internet.

 For lower signal locations in the fifth wheel, we have a 2×2 MIMO setup that consists of two log-periodic antennas mounted on a mast.

-With multiple antenna solutions, a booster, and solid cellular plans we haven’t found but a couple locations that we couldn’t have usable Internet.
+With multiple antenna solutions, a booster, solid cellular plans, and Starlink, we haven’t found but a couple locations that we couldn’t have usable Internet.